Are you ready for self-directed investing?

 Most platforms offer similar options and features.
 In most cases, you’ll be able to carry out the same transactions and access the same products.

-• Ability to customize alerts
+• Alerts: is it possible to customize alerts based on subject?

 Another difference you might notice is the way results and reports are presented.
 While you should still have access to the same data, some platforms are more user-friendly than others when it comes to how data is presented.